OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 You can subsequently use the identifier with the [`removeAttachmentAsync`](#removeattachmentasyncattachmentid-options-callback) method to remove the attachment in the same session.

-If your Office Add-in is running in Outlook on the web, the `addItemAttachmentAsync` method can attach items to items other than the item that you are editing; however, this is not supported and is not recommended.
+If your Office Add-in is running in Outlook Web App, the `addItemAttachmentAsync` method can attach items to items other than the item that you are editing; however, this is not supported and is not recommended.

 ##### Parameters